bangslosan/healthkit-titanium-module/README.md

-Array for types to **read**.
+Sample object for types to **read**.
 Use any Healthkit constant identifier: